wheeler/markdown/codemod/blog/jscodeshift-getting-started.md

    - use https://astexplorer.net/
      - pick an appropriate language like `babel-eslint`
      - under transform pick `jscodeshift`
+     - (if you're working on an `eslint` rule pick `espree` and `eslint`)
-     - paste your code to modify in the top left box
+     - paste your code to refactor in the top left box
-     - write your transform in the bottom left box
+     - write your transform code in the bottom left box
      - preview the output in the bottom right box
    - Take the transform and save it in a file somewhere.
 I'll call mine `my_transform.js` and I saved it in `~/my_project/script/jscodeshift/`
 1. Run your transform on a single file to test.
 Inspect the result to make sure you like the output